TWK-1803/Projects/README.md

 The Chaos Game will run with no additional requirements.

+Wireframe will run with no additional requirements.

+InPlaceManipulationOfWireFrame will run with no additional requirements.

+PolygonShadingWithZBuffer will run with no additional requirements.

+ShadingModels will run with no additional requirements.

 Connect4Window uses an instance of Connect4AIAgent and the pygame library to run, both are require to play a game against the Agent.
 Running
 Connect4Window on the command line will start a game.